adobe/spectrum-web-components/packages/tooltip/README.md

 ## Description

-`sp-tooltip` allow users to get contextual help or information about specific components when hovering or focusing on them.
+`<sp-tooltip>` elements allow users to get contextual help or information about specific components when hovering or focusing on them.
+When an `<sp-tooltip>` is delivered without a `managed` attribute the element will bind its presence to the parent element in which it is placed.
+Non-`managed` `<sp-tooltip>` elements will display when that parent element is hovered or given focus.
+This requires that that parent be interactive, like an `<sp-button>` or similar.
+When the `managed` attribute is used, that means that something outside of the `<sp-tooltip>` will be managing its presence, like an `<overlay-trigger>` or similar.

 ### Usage